phetsims/paper-land/docs/use/example-program.md

     // Global model for all programs
     const model = sharedData.model;

-    // Use scene.removeChild( someNode ) to remove components in the Board. const scene = sharedData.scene;
+    // Use scene.removeChild( someNode ) to remove components in the display. const scene = sharedData.scene;

     // unlink listener that updates debugging Text